 The name HOLISCOPE refers to the idea of a holi(stic) — scope, which covers both an understanding of examining the whole body as an interlinked system, as well as recognizing our inherent ability to regenerate a well-functioning body-mind-spirit in the living world as a whole.
 In other words, we have the scope to become whole.

 The genesis of HOLISCOPE is based upon the belief that hard-core biochemical science and alternative health practices can go hand-in-hand, and in a few cases, they are really different formulations of the same theory around the human body and its relationship to its earthly environment (a whole within a larger whole), even though these formulations may originate from diverse cultural traditions and distinct historical contexts.
+By this, I mean to not just look at the physiological health signs and symptoms you have, but I understand that there are emotional, financial, mental, and even spiritual aspects that are both the problem and the solution to what you are dealing with.

 1. (Philosophy) of or relating to a doctrine or principle of holism.